vmizener/dotes-crap.github.io/_hero_concepts/guns.md

     affects=        "Self"
 %}

-You can activate this ability and channel briefly to recover all bullet charges (6 max).
+You can activate this ability and channel briefly to recover all Deadeye charges (6 max).
-Any attack that consumes the first or last bullet charge will deal a guaranteed critical hit.
+An attack that consumes the first or last bullet charge will deal a guaranteed critical hit.

 |**First/Last Round Critical**  |180%
 |**Channel Time**               |3.0 seconds